Personal Loan Prepayment Penalties and Other Common Mistakes

 What is a prepayment penalty for a personal loan?

-Not all personal loans come with a prepayment penalty; they are mostly applied to business loans, mortgages and auto loans.
+Not all loans come with a prepayment penalty; they are mostly applied when paying a business loan off early or paying an auto loan off early.
 However, it never hurts to contact your lender and ask whether you’ll be charged a fee for paying off your loan early.

 The Consumer Financial Protection Bureau (CFPB) recommends that borrowers read the fine print before agreeing to a loan with a prepayment penalty.
 Any such penalty will be disclosed in the loan document, so it’s important to read your loan agreement carefully and understand the terms.